None of This Is True

 None of This is True is a 2023 thriller written by British author Lisa Jewell.
+The audiobook is narrated by a full cast, including Nicola Walker, Louise Brealey, Kristin Atherton, Ayesha Antoine, Alix Dunmore, Elliot Fitzpatrick, Lisa Jewell, Thomas Judd, Dominic Thorburn, and Jenny Walser.

 The book follows the story of Alix Summer, a popular podcaster, and Josie Fair, a woman with a painful and shadowed history who wants her story told.

 Premise

 Josie Fair and Alix Summer share more than a birthday.
 They're the same age, they were born in the same hospital on the same day, and now, at the age of forty-five, they share a curiosity about how their lives might have turned out differently.

 Since she was a teenager, Josie has been controlled by a husband nearly thirty years her senior.
 After meeting Alix by chance on their shared birthday, she decides there are parts of her story that must be told.
 Alix, meanwhile, has hit a creative roadblock with her popular podcast and, amid frustrations with her husband's drinking, decides to take a chance on Josie's tale.
 The more Alix hears, however, the darker the story becomes, and the closer that darkness comes to her own doorstep.

 The story is told through a combination of present-tense prose, interview transcripts, and scenes from a fictional Netflix documentary about the book's events.